dlion/domenicoluciani/_posts/2023-06-08-how-i-passed-my-aws-certified-developer-exam.md

 > This indeed is my first real certification.

 I started to study AWS **just for fun** and to desire to become a better professional. **I wasn't really interested to get any certification.**
-I started it for fun and it became even funnier over time, digging deeper into AWS services and use cases, so at the end of the path/course I felt that after all the effort I could try to challenge myself even more by getting the certification.
+I started it for fun and it became even more fun over time, digging deeper into AWS services and use cases, so at the end of the path/course I felt that after all the effort I could try to challenge myself even more by getting the certification.
 **I LOVE GOING OUTSIDE MY COMFORT ZONE**